dlinssen/sunbather/wiki/glossary.md

-This wiki page is a glossary that provides additional information on various modules/classes/functionalities included in _cloupy_.
+This wiki page is a glossary that provides additional information on various modules/classes/functionalities included in _sunbather_.
 We also refer to "Hazy", which is the official documentation of _Cloudy_ and can be found in your _/c17.02/docs/_ folder.

 <br>

 - #### The `tools.py` module
-This module contains many basic functions and classes that are used by the other _cloupy_ modules, and can also be used when postprocessing/analyzing _cloupy_ output.
+This module contains many basic functions and classes that are used by the other _sunbather_ modules, and can also be used when postprocessing/analyzing _sunbather_ output.

 This module is not intended to be run from the command line, but rather imported into other scripts in order to use its functions.